TimThuering/N-Body-Simulation/README.md

 Replace `gfxXXX` according to your AMD GPU.
 For more information, please refer to the [DPC++ documentation](https://intel.github.io/llvm-docs/GetStartedGuide.html).

+The project was tested with this DPC++ [commit](https://github.com/intel/llvm/tree/sycl-nightly/20221102).

 ## Running the program